Gay Ibiza Guide

 Ibiza has over 80 different beaches spread out across the island.
 Many offer full-service, beach clubs and fine dining.
 Others offer a party atmosphere or you can search for a tranquil space to relax, the choices are almost infinite.

-The beach has a busy gay scene at the far end, with several nearby Chiringuito-style beach restaurants.
-Chiringay, just behind the gay area, along with El Chiringuito are well known and are located between the dunes and the sea for drinks, tapas, burgers, pasta and fish.
+Es Cavallet beach has a busy gay scene at the far end, with several Chiringuito-style beach restaurants.
+Chiringay, just behind the gay area, along with El Chiringuito are well known and are located between the dunes and the sea.
+They offer cocktails, drinks, tapas, burgers, pasta and fish.

 Enjoy the drive to and from Es Cavallet.
-The road takes you through the Sea Salines salt flats and nature reserve, where many see flamingos.
-The Experimental Beach Restaurant is on the other side of the Ses Salines National Park.
-Highly recommended for lunch.
+The road takes you through the Sea Salines salt flats and nature reserve, where you can catch a glimpse of Ibiza’s famous flamingos.
+The Experimental Beach Restaurant is on the other side of the Ses Salines National Park and is highly recommended for lunch.

 Other Beaches in Ibiza